HeyMeMukul/CTFquestion/Mukul/question4/readme.txt

+Are you a Detective ?

-Can you Conver this secret code in the audio file to a flag
+Can you Convert this secret code in the audio file to a flag

 Disclaimer :
 Write the decoded string inside  " H&SCTF{ } "